-Note: There are 5 forms to complete: registration, health form, allergy form, statement of faith and COVID-19 release form.
-You must also belong to the KACHEA organization.
+Note: There are 4 forms to complete: registration, health form, allergy form, and statement of faith.
+PLEASE NOTE: You must also belong to the KACHEA organization.
 If you do not already belong for the 2021-2022 school year, please complete that registration as well.

 Background checks??
 Yes.
 In accordance with our legal and insurance requirements, all adults participating in Co-Op must have a background check run by a third party organization.